threefoldtech/info_grid/src/documentation/farmers/node_status_bot/node_status_bot.md

 ## Bugs and Features

-To report bugs and request features, please open an issue on the [GitHub repo](https://github.com/threefoldfoundation/node-status-bot) contact [Scott Yeager on Telegram](https://t.me/scottyeager).
+To report bugs and request features, please open an issue on the [GitHub repo](https://github.com/threefoldfoundation/node-status-bot) or contact [Scott Yeager on Telegram](https://t.me/scottyeager).

 ## Node Status Bot News

-If you use the bot, please also subscribe to the [Node Status Bot News channel](https://t.me/node_bot_updates) on Telegram to receive very occasional updates and news concerning the bot.
+If you use the bot, please also subscribe to the [Node Status Bot News channel](https://t.me/node_bot_updates) on Telegram to receive occasional updates and news concerning the bot.